Drain down guide for static caravans

 Failing to drain your caravan can be risky.
 It can leave your caravan vulnerable to damage, especially burst pipes and flooding.
 You’ll then need to pay to replace damaged pipework, which can be costly.
 Your caravan insurance policy is unlikely to cover damage caused by poor maintenance, so you could be liable for repair costs.How else can you prepare your static caravan for winter?

-Aside from draining down your caravan, there are other steps you can take to protect your static home from cold, mildew, and other wintery risks:- Clear all external drains and gutters of debris to ensure any water can flow freely.
+Aside from draining down your caravan, there are other steps you can take to protect your static home from cold, mildew, and other winter risks:- Clear all external drains and gutters of debris to ensure water can flow freely.

 - Disconnect the gas supply.

-- Secure the caravan properly.
-For instance, use suitable locks and surveillance.
+- Secure the caravan properly, with suitable locks and surveillance equipment.